smusker/logic-mechinterp/README.md

 Standardized Prompts and Token Positions:

 Ensures consistency in the input, which is crucial for meaningful interventions and accurate mapping of token positions.
+Intervening Across All Token Positions:

+Provides a comprehensive analysis of how different parts of the input affect both the model's decision and its explanation.
+Aligns with the methodology used in the Space Needle example, allowing us to uncover long-range dependencies and complex interactions within the model.
 Collecting Multiple Runs for Data Robustness:

 Increases the reliability of results by enhancing statistical significance.